Binding Affinity Prediction: From Conventional to Machine Learning-Based Approaches: Datasets and Benchmarks

 \section{Datasets and Benchmarks}

 There are many datasets and benchmarks used for the study of protein-ligand binding affinity prediction, each focusing on different aspects of the problem.
-Here, we first discuss in \autoref{subsec:db_ds} the specifications for binding affinity data, such as resolution, measurement, binding constant, and concentration.
+In \autoref{subsec:db_ds}, we discuss the specifications for binding affinity data, such as resolution, measurement, binding constant, and concentration.
 These factors are essential when selecting the right dataset for a specific goal.
-In \autoref{subsec:db_ba}, we review some of the most commonly used datasets and benchmarks directly applied in the learning and prediction of protein-ligand binding affinity.
+In \autoref{subsec:db_ba}, we review some of the most commonly used datasets and benchmarks for developing models to predict protein-ligand binding affinity (\autoref{tab:datasets}).
 These datasets usually have binding constants such as $K_i$, $K_d$, or $IC_{50}$ associated with most, if not all, protein-ligand complexes.
-We also note other datasets of protein-ligand binding affinity not directly used for model training and evaluation.
-Even though these datasets are not directly applicable for training and evaluation, they can be useful for pre-training and may provide additional information, methods, and insights.
-All discussed datasets are listed in \autoref{tab:datasets}.
+We also note datasets of protein-ligand binding affinity not directly used for model training and evaluation.
+While these datasets are not directly applicable for training and evaluation, they can be useful for pre-training and may provide additional information, methods, and insights.